-The writer of Hebrews, systematically laid out Christ's superiority to prophets, priests, kings and angels.
-He details His preeminence over leaders like Moses, Aaron, Joshua and David.
-He demonstrated His superior priesthood and the sacrifice of Himself as greater than Old Testament offerings.
-He urged them not to fall into unbelief and faithlessness, like Israel's forefathers and warned against spiritual immaturity.
+The writer of Hebrews systematically lays out Christ's superiority to prophets, priests, kings, and angels.
+He details His preeminence over leaders like Moses, Aaron, Joshua, and David.
+He demonstrates His superior priesthood and the sacrifice of Himself as greater than Old Testament offerings.
+He urges them not to fall into unbelief and faithlessness, like Israel's forefathers and warns against spiritual immaturity.

-The author of Hebrews called them, and us, to consider the Person and Work of Jesus and warned against neglecting the gospel of grace; hardening our heart; reverting to spiritual infancy; falling away from the truth or treating the wonderful birthright we have in Christ, with disdain.
+The author of Hebrews calls them, and us, to consider the Person and Work of Jesus and warns against neglecting the gospel of grace, hardening our heart, reverting to spiritual infancy, falling away from the truth, or treating the wonderful birthright we have in Christ, with disdain.

-Heavenly Father, Your plan of salvation for Jewish saints and Gentile believers is most wonderful and we thank You that Christ's sacrifice of Himself on the cross of Calvary, has enabled men and women of faith - both Old and New Testament saints, to be justified by faith and receive the forgiveness of sin and life everlasting.
-Thank You that for all who have trusted Your word - both pre and post-cross believers, You have provided something even better... so that apart from one another, neither Jewish or Gentile believers would not be made perfect.
-Thank You for the great cloud of witnesses, who have run with perseverance the race that was set before them.
-Help me to pay heed to the warnings in Hebrews, so I may grow in grace and receive the crown of life, which is promised to all Who love YOU - this I ask in Jesus' name, AMEN.
+Heavenly Father, Your plan of salvation for Jewish saints and Gentile believers is most wonderful and I thank You that Christ's sacrifice of Himself on the Cross of Calvary has enabled men and women of faith, both Old and New Testament saints, to be justified by faith and receive the forgiveness of sin and life everlasting.
+Thank You that for all who have trusted Your Word, both pre and post-Cross believers, You have provided something even better... so that apart from one another, neither Jewish nor Gentile believers would be made perfect.
+Thank You for the great cloud of witnesses who have run with perseverance the race that was set before them.
+Help me to pay heed to the warnings in Hebrews so I may grow in grace and receive the crown of life, which is promised to all Who love YOU.
+This I ask in Jesus' name, AMEN.